julelang/manual/src/std/jule-token.md

 	Id:     Id
 }
 ```
-Token is lexer token.
+Token is lexer token\.

 ### Prec
 ```jule
 fn Prec(self): byte
 ```
-Returns operator precedence of token.
-Returns 0 if token is not operator or invalid operator for operator precedence.
+Returns operator precedence of token\.
+Returns 0 if token is not operator or invalid operator for operator precedence\.

-Accepts assignment tokens (like equals \[=\]) as precedenced operator to handle expression assignments.
+Accepts assignment tokens \(like equals \[=\]\) as precedenced operator to handle expression assignments\.

 ## Fileset
 ```jule